 Working exclusively with the Ministry of Education, Children’s Society counsels both children and parents on the importance of proper schooling and helps them with difficulties they face.
 Through the programme, we provide assistance to families who failed to register their child for school or send their child to school for the required six years.
 A child of ‘compulsory school age’, i.e. above the age of 6 and below 15, and is a Singapore citizen residing in Singapore, has to attend a national primary school, unless exempted.

 This six-month counselling and rehabilitative programme is for first-time juvenile offenders of petty offenses.
 Through individual and family counselling sessions, home and school visits, the programme aims to help youth recognise the severity of their actions and the consequences of a repeat offence.

-Working jointly with the Early Childhood Development Agency (ECDA), Singapore Children’s Society calls on families identified with children between the ages of 5 and 6, who are not registered at kindergartens or childcare centres.
+Working jointly with the Early Childhood Development Agency (ECDA), Singapore Children’s Society calls on families identified with children between the ages of 3 and 6, who are not registered at kindergartens or childcare centres.
 We assist and support these children’s enrolment into pre-schools, in order to better prepare them for subsequent years of formal education.
-In recent years, we are also helping 4-year-olds identified in the course of our work, with placement in pre-schools.

 Sunbeam Place @ Children's Society Residents

 Sunbeam Place @ Children's Society is a residential home and gazetted place of safety for children who have been abused and neglected and in need of protection, or whose parents are unable to provide proper care.